 Approximate ages: 13+

 In this class for teenagers and young adults, we read the Bible, enjoy activities and have discussions in a small groups context.

 Sundays, 9-10:15am and 11am-12:15pm, D106

 Both SuperKids classes at 9 & 11 include Bible study time, with easy-to-understand teaching, visuals and short videos to help keep the kids engaged.
-We have plenty of time for kids to enjoy the ball pit, our bean bag chairs, trampoline, creative play and building, as well as, many multisensory toys.
+We have plenty of time for kids to enjoy the ball pit, trampoline, creative play and building, multisensory toys, and more.

 Tuesday Night Live

 Tuesdays, 6:30-8pm, D103

 Our weekday evening program for adults with special needs includes Bible study, worship and fellowship time.
-Each week, we have a creative and fun lesson that teaches us how much God loves us.
+Each week, we have a creative and fun lesson that teaches practical Christian living.
 New students are always welcome to join!

 Our special needs do not stop us from having fun.
 In fact we have more fun with our Special Ministries friends all year long.
 Everyone is welcome to join us at our events.
 Email us with your information and we will keep you up to date about each event.Special Ministries photos